tying arrangement

 Primary tabs

-A tying arrangement is an agreement in which the seller conditions the sale of one product (the "tying" product) on the buyer's agreement to purchase a separate product (the "tied" product) from the seller.
-Alternatively, it is also considered a tying arrangement when the seller conditions the sale of the tying product on the buyer's agreement not to purchase the tied product from any other seller.
+A tying arrangement is an agreement in which the seller conditions the sale of one product (the “tying” product) on the buyer’s agreement to purchase a separate product (the “tied” product) from the seller.
+It is also considered a tying arrangement when the seller conditions the sale of the tying product on the buyer’s agreement not to purchase the tied product from any other seller.
 See Eastman Kodak v.
 Image Technical Services, Inc., 504 U.S. 541 (1992).

 Overview

 Tying arrangements are not necessarily unlawful.
-Antitrust concerns are raised by tying arrangements to the extent that they are used to maintain or augment the seller's pre-existing market power or impair competition on the merits in the market for the tied product.
+Antitrust concerns arise when such arrangements are used to maintain or augment the seller’s pre-existing market power or impair competition on the merits in the market for the tied product.
+When unlawful, tying arrangements may be illegal per se or illegal under the rule of reason.